anomdule/anomdule.github.io/_pages/predoc-journey.md

 <details>
 <summary>📚 GRE Quantitative: 160 😄</summary>
 <div class="pd-details-body">
-<p>Around the 50th percentile at the time... yep, not exactly the score Reddit wanted me to have.
+<p>Around the 50th percentile at the time... yep, not exactly the score wanted me to have.
 Everywhere I looked people seemed to be scoring <b>165+</b>, including several of my friends at Maryland, Cornell and Virginia Tech.
 Naturally, I thought, "One more attempt should do it..."
 So I took the GRE <b>four more times</b>.
-Still no 165. 🤷‍♂️ On the bright side, every attempt ended with sushi 🍣 somewhere in the D.C. area, so I'm still not convinced I was taking the GRE...
+Still no at least 165.
+Jokes- 🤷‍♂️ On the bright side, every attempt ended with sushi 🍣 somewhere in the D.C. area, so I'm still not convinced I was taking the GRE...
 I may have just been reviewing sushi restaurants. 😅🍱</p>
 </div>
 </details>

 <details>
 <summary>📄 Research Writing Sample</summary>
 <div class="pd-details-body">
-<p>One <b>solo-authored empirical research paper</b> using causal inference methods.
+<p>One <b>Solo-authored sample research paper</b> using causal inference methods.
 It was only <b>six pages long</b>, but it represented nearly <b>6–7 months</b> of work ⏳, plus about <b>10 pages of supplementary material</b> 📑.
 Those six pages ended up doing an incredible amount of heavy lifting—they came up in almost every interview 🎤 and probably had a stronger social life than I did. 😂</p>
 </div>
 </details>